 What is the Bradford Factor?

-Essentially the Bradford Factor is a simple mathematical equation which allows businesses to calculate an absence score per employee.
+The Bradford Factor is a simple mathematical equation which allows businesses to calculate an absence score per employee.
 By applying a relative weighting to unplanned absences the Bradford Factor supports the principal that Shorter term, frequent absence has a much greater negative impact on a business compared to single instances of more prolonged absence, even if the total number of days absent was the same.

 Bradford factor was developed by the Bradford University School of Management in the early 1980s, hence the name